 COMMON SPACE.
-In shared housing: Space available for use by the assisted family and other occupants of the
+In shared housing: Space available for use by the assisted family and other occupants of the unit.

 CONGREGATE HOUSING.
-Housing for elderly persons or persons with disabilities that meets the UPCS-V for congregate housing.
+Housing for elderly persons or persons with disabilities that meets the UPCS V Current Approved HUD Inspection Protocol for congregate housing.